atharva038/Zenith-26/ADMIN_SETUP.md

 ## 🔐 Authentication Flow

-1. User visits `/admin/signup` to create an account
+1. Admin is created using `npm run create-admin` script
-2. After signup, user is automatically logged in and redirected to dashboard
+2. Admin visits `/admin/login` to sign in
 3. JWT token is stored in localStorage
 4. Protected routes check for valid token
-5. User can logout from dashboard
+5. Admin can logout from dashboard

 ## 🛠️ Tech Stack